-The RAF Feltwell base drinking water system receives water from Anglian Water through a water main to ensure the supply meets all drinking water requirements outlined by USAF, U.S. Federal, and UK standards.
-The water we receive from Anglian Water is supplied in finished drinking water quality form (this water line serves other local community Anglian Water customers.)
+In addition to the groundwater wells, the RAF Lakenheath base drinking water system receives water from Anglian Water through a water main to blend with the well water to ensure the supply meets all drinking water requirements outlined by USAF, U.S Federal, and UK standards.
+The water we receive from the Anglian Water is supplied in finished drinking water quality form (this water line serves other local community Anglian Water customers.)
 The Anglian Water supply is primarily from a groundwater borehole (well).
 As a water wholesaler, Anglian Water publishes Drinking Water Quality Reports for each of their Public Water Supply Zones every three months.
 These reports are available at http://waterquality.anglianwater.com/map.aspx and include a postcode search with test results for your area.
-The RAFF postcode is IP26 4HA.
-Additionally, chlorine is added to the water supply for disinfection purposes and prevents bacteriological growth in the distribution system.
-Finally, fluoride is added to the water supply to help prevent tooth decay in children.
+The RAFL post code is 1P27 9PN.